-Our formal Resident Research Program was established in 2003 by Dr. Michal Elovitz and continues to flourish under the leadership of Dr. Anuja Dokras.
+Our formal Resident Research Program was established in 2003 and is currently led by Dr. Anuja Dokras.
 The research program at Penn enhances the educational experience by providing residents with research opportunities and development of skills, exposure to a career in academic medicine, and a one-on-one relationship with a faculty mentor.
-Residents receive an introduction to basic clinical research skills in a Thursday lecture series and are guided along a four-year timeline towards completion of a study and presentation at the Department’s Annual Resident Research Day.
+Residents receive an introduction to basic clinical research skills during the protected Resident Education Series and are guided along a four-year timeline toward completion of a study and presentation at the Department’s Annual Resident Research Day.
 Residents may apply for research funding through a dedicated Education Fund.

 Anuja Dokras, MD, PhD